West Coast Best Coast Roadtrip

 Summer Bummers

 I don't like Summers.
 I hate the heat, I don't like the beach, and FRANKLY I am not a fan of bugs.
 Some people go through a seasonal depression in the Winter but for me, my seasonal depression is in the Summer.
 Good thing I live in Southern California, right?
-I had a perfectly grumpy Summer that I thoroughly did NOT enjoy but there we a few really amazing things that actually DID happen over the three months of pure Hellfire.
+I had a perfectly grumpy Summer that I thoroughly did NOT enjoy, but there were a few really amazing things that actually DID happen over the three months of pure Hellfire.

 Got a kiddie pool for my dogs!

-I have been dying to do this for awhile because seeing other dogs playing in them was giving me major jealousy.
+I have been dying to do this for a while because seeing other dogs playing in them was giving me major jealousy.
 I wanted my dogs to have that kind of fun too!
-My mother-in-law got one for her backyard and even though my dogs were pretty iffy about it, it was still really cute and worth it.
+My mother-in-law got one for her backyard, and even though my dogs were pretty iffy about it, it was still really cute and worth it.

 Went to the dog park!